Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Development Resources

 The following sources acted as guidance for understanding.
-No code was taken directly for use in this project:

 - [Dennis Ivy](https://www.youtube.com/@DennisIvy) – Youtube Instructor – Helped develop basic Django functionality knowledge.
-- [Corey Schafer](https://www.youtube.com/@coreyms) – Youtube Instructor – Helped develop basic Django functionality knowledge.
-- [thenewboston](https://www.youtube.com/@thenewboston) – Youtube Instructor – Helped develop basic Django functionality knowledge.
-- [B Learning Club](https://www.youtube.com/watch?v=zwBKm8xp9V0&t=6s) – Youtube tutorial video – Helped develop understanding of Django taggit usability.
-- [developedbyed](https://www.youtube.com/watch?v=Nt70Ld0dJCM) - Youtube tutorial video – How to build Parallax image effect.
 - Code Institute Slack Community Support – Aided in the testing of the project and discussions regarding issues and features.
 - Code Institute Tutor Support – Code Institute for queries on issues I required clarification on.
 - Stack Overflow used for generalised queries during development.